 What is Promotional Marketing and What makes it important?

-Efficient promotional marketing techniques entail not just offering deals that make customers go bonkers and wonder if they're too good to be true, but as little as a free drink ONCE during the entire year just to keep the customer coming back for more does wonders.
-Promotional marketing strategies can be made in various ways - sending out secret codes in the promotional mails that customers can use during checkout, or, if you want customers to come in and experience a newly setup store - sending out flyers/coupons or simply messages that promise a little free something when they come in, offering a free gift on the purchase of a certain amount of products, all count and make for excellent promotional marketing that do well in terms of sales.
-It is also imperative and highly important for the sales team to keep track of the payoff the company receives through these offers, so a structural alteration can be made for consistent results.
+Effective promotional marketing techniques entail not just offering deals that make customers go bonkers and wonder if they're too good to be accurate, but as little as a free drink ONCE during the entire year just to keep the customer coming back for more does wonders.
+Promotional marketing strategies can be made in various ways, such as sending out secret codes in the promotional emails that customers can use during checkout.
+Or, if you want customers to come in and experience a newly setup store - sending out flyers/coupons or only messages that promise a little free something when they come in.
+You can offer a free gift on the purchase of a certain number of products.
+All these make a difference and creates excellent promotional marketing that does well in terms of sales.
+It is also imperative and highly crucial for the sales team to keep track of the payoff the company receives through these offers, so a structural alteration can be made for consistent results.